MadKudu/developers/source/index.html.md

-properties.location.tags | array | An array of tags describing the location properties.number_of_employees | number | The number of employees at the company properties.industry | string | The industry of the company
+properties.location.tags | array | An array of tags describing the location properties.number_of_employees | number | The number of employees at the company properties.industry | string | The industry of the company properties.customer_fit | object | The standard MadKudu customer fit fields properties.customer_fit.segment | string | The standard MadKudu Customer Fit segment which is either "low", "medium", "good" or "very good" propoerties.customer_fit.score | number | The standard MadKudu Customer Fit score which ranges from 0 to 100 properties.customer_fit.top_signals | array | The standard MadKudu Customer Fit signals presented in array format where each signal line is shown in name, value and type properties.customer_fit.top_signals_formatted | string | The standard MadKudu Customer Fit signals presented all in one string

 ## Companies (with payload)